“I like being able to ask why things work and why they’re broken, and then being able to fix them.”

 After growing up in Newfoundland’s Mount Cashel Orphanage, George Furey put himself through school at Memorial University, and then went on to become a teacher, a principal, a lawyer and, currently, a Canadian Senator.
 “He’s led by great example, as has my mom [Karen Furey], obviously; you can’t do any of that by yourself,” says Andrew.
 “They’ve created a great learning and family environment.
 I feel spoiled by the environment they created.”

-“I like being able to ask why things work and why they’re broken, and then being able to fix them,” says Andrew.
+“I like being able to ask why things work and why they’re broken, and then being able to fix them,” he says.
 “But I think ultimately it was the idea of making a connection with people, the human element of medicine and being able to care for people, that led me to choose my profession.”

 Andrew completed his residency in 2006, and then accepted a one-year fellowship in Orthopedic Trauma at the University of Maryland’s R Adams Cowley Shock Trauma Center.
 After that, “I returned to The Rock and have been happy here ever since,” he says.